Oregon EBT Customer Service: How to Get Help & Common Issues

 Lost or Stolen Card

-Immediately call the 24-hour EBT customer service line at 888-997-4447 to report the card missing and freeze your account.
+• Immediately call the 24-hour EBT Customer Service line at 888-997-4447 to freeze your account and report the card missing.

-If your old card turns up, destroy it to avoid confusion.
-Monitor your account until the new card is active.
+• If the old card turns up, destroy it to prevent confusion and monitor your account until the new one is active.

 Forgotten or Locked-Out PIN

-Test the new PIN at a store or ATM.
-If it still doesn’t work, you may need to visit an ODHS office for in-person assistance.
+• Test the new PIN at a retailer or ATM.
+If it fails, you may need to visit an ODHS office for in-person assistance.

-If the deposit date has passed and funds are not available, contact your local ODHS office or the ONE customer service center at 800-699-9075.
+• For ongoing deposit issues or to check on your case, contact your local ODHS office or call the ONE customer-service center at 800-699-9075.

 Manage Your EBT Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your SNAP and EBT Cash balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, and Kroger.
+Benny is a free app that helps you track your EBT balance in real-time and get cashback on eligible purchases at popular stores like Target, Walmart, and Kroger.
 To get started, link your EBT card to the app.
 After you make a purchase, scan your receipt with Benny to receive cashback on SNAP-eligible items.

 SHARE